Fundamental needs are universal constraints. My bet is:

 - If a technology addresses a fundamental need, universal adoption is guaranteed.
 The only questions are "how fast" and "who will build it".

 - Any tech that addresses a fundamental need will be a driving force of societal change in the long term.

 Amara's Law: We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.

-My goal is to focus on spaces where a technological driving force intersects with a fundamental need. scenario planning is a good way to find these intersections.
+The goal of this note is to focus on spaces where a technological driving force intersects with a fundamental need.
+Scenario planning is a good way to find these intersections.

 - Learning (and teaching)

 - Health (and Medicine)

 - Money/trading (shifts our incentives toward cooperation)

 Rather than "work" or "a job", I think the fundamental need is the ability to create solutions.
 This perspective tilts toward access to tools as the starting point to solving a problem.

 The invention of agriculture about 20,000 years ago was an early fundamental technological advance.
 Pastoralism and sedentary agriculture lead to dramatic increases in population density.